Service Mode Rules and Recommendations for Observation Blocks

 In case that, from a scientific point of view, there is no restriction for the LST range to be used, the LST range in the OB must reflect the range when the target is higher than 30 degree (40 degree if FINITO is used) above the horizon, and exclude the range when the observation is not feasible due to delay line restrictions or shadowing effects.

 For imaging programmes, we request that two different broad LST ranges are used.
 On a best-effort basis, we will fill the uv plane as uniform as possbible.

 Sequences of science targets and calibrators

 Interferometric observations require the frequent measurement of interferometric calibrators.
-VLTI OBs must be submitted as sequences of science target OBs (SCI) and calibrator OBs (CAL) and must make use of concatenation containers in P2PP.
-This means that every VLTI OB must be submitted as a part of a concatenation.
-Each concatenation must normally include a CAL-SCI-CAL sequence.
-SCI-CAL sequences are also accepted for AMBER only if the scientific goal of the observation is mostly a wavelength-differential measurement and if the absolute visibility calibration is not the main goal.
-CAL-SCI-CAL-SCI-CAL sequences are generally available for PIONIER, and upon a waiver request for AMBER.
+VLTI OBs should be submitted as sequences of science target OBs (SCI) and calibrator OBs (CAL) making use of concatenation containers in P2.
+Each concatenation must normally include a SCI-CAL or CAL-SCI-CAL sequence.
+CAL-SCI-CAL-SCI-CAL sequences are generally available for PIONIER.
 Please also note the VLTI-specific naming rules for science target and calibrator OBs.

 Every concatenation is executed once.
-If an observation of a scientific target shall be repeated at different LST intervals or with different baselines, there must be as many concatenations submitted as desired observations.
+If an observation of a scientific target shall be repeated, for example with a different baselines, there must be as many concatenations submitted as desired observations.

 Additional Service Mode Requirements for PIONIER